 Therefore, correction to computerized Hebrew software calculations requires that 29 days are added, or that we start with the date of 1 Adar 2 444 B.C. in a computerized computer calculation.
 When we do this we discover that Adar 2 444 B.C. corresponds to 27 February 444 B.C. in the Gregorian calendar.
 This is the actual start date of the prophecy.
 Next, we add 476 years to 444 B.C. and obtain February 27, A.D.
 33 in the Gregorian calendar.
 Remember that there is only one year between 1 B.C. and A.D.
 1.

 Next we add 24.7 days and arrive at March 24, A.D.
 33 in the Gregorian calendar, or Nisan 6 in the Jewish year of 3793.
 Note the month of February in A.D.
 33 has only 28 days.
-The date of Nisan 6, 3793 corresponds to the Thursday or one week before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, Nisan 10.
+The date of Nisan 6, 3793 corresponds to the Thursday before Jesus’ Triumphal Entry into Jerusalem which occurred on Monday, Nisan 10.
+It is also seven days before Jesus was betrayed by Judas.
 Nisan 6 may correspond to the day the Chief Priest and Pharisees finally gave orders to report Jesus to them so that they could murder Him (John 11:47-53, 57).

 In conclusion, the correct start date is 1 Nisan 444 B.C. and the end date of the prophecy is 6 Nisan A.D.
 33, which occurred before Christ’s death on 14 Nisan 33 A.D.